33599513-AButler/CMPG-323-Overview-33599513/README.md

 In order to manage credentials, I will be using config files where available or alternatively hashing methods and the gitignore command to prevent committing sensitive information.
-For web application this may not be directly managed on the client side and as such I will ensure to use current best practice to secure the provided credentials and prevent either hashing funtions or other such information from being uploaded on the repository.
-As the current metrics of what functionality is required and how is not currently well understood, the strategy of securing such information will be revisited on an individual basis.
+For web applications this may not be directly managed on the client side and as such I will ensure to use current best practice to secure the provided credentials and prevent either hashing funtions or other such information from being uploaded on the repository.
+As the current metrics of what functionality is required and how is not currently well understood personally, the strategy of securing such information will be revisited on an individual project basis.